Super Suck Surf Break

 Best Forecast Surf Conditions for Super Suck this week:

-The surf forecast for Super Suck over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 03) at 11AM.
-The primary swell is predicted to be 1.9m and 14s period.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for Super Suck over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 12) at 5PM.
+The primary swell is predicted to be 0.8m and 12s period with a secondary swell of 0.9m and 6s.
+Another secondary swell of 1.4m and 6s is also forecast.
+The wind is predicted to be offshore as the swell arrives.

 Wave TypeTime (WITA) & Date Wave Height & Period